robin-raymond/zax.io/flow-control.md

 ### Value polymorphism using `if`

-The `if` statement can also be used in a function declaration to indicate that the function supports value polymorphism.
-The choice of which function to call is based on the pre-condition checks for the `if` statement.
-The compiler will execute the order of test based on the order of appearance in the code.
-If no match is found (and if present) then the undecorated version will be executed.
-The compiler may decide to reorder tests if reordering will have no net resulting impact on the code flow.
+An `if` statement can also be used in a function declaration to indicate that a function supports value polymorphism.
+Which function to call is based on a pre-condition check for a given `if` statement.
+The compiler will execute each test based on the order of appearance in code if no specific order has a bias.
+If no match is found (and if present) then a undecorated version of a function will be executed.
+A compiler may decide to reorder tests if the reordering will have no net resulting impact on the code flow.
 Care should be taken to not have overlapping pre-conditions if code order cannot be preserved or guaranteed.
-The `[[likely]]` and `[[unlikely]]` can be used to hint to the compiler which execution path is more likely to be followed.
+The `[[likely]]` and `[[unlikely]]` compiler directives can be used as a hint to a compiler which execution path is more likely to be followed (thus tests can be reordered appropriately).

-If some value polymorphic functions are declared using the `if` then a single polymorphic version function using the same types can be declared as a catch-all if none of the other conditions succeed (the logical equivalent of a `switch` `default` statement).
+If some value polymorphic functions are declared using an `if` statement then a single polymorphic version function using the same types can be declared as a catch-all if none of the other conditions succeed (i.e. the logical equivalent of a `switch` `default` statement).
 If no function was found a panic may be issued.

 Only functions marked as `final` support value polymorphism.
-The reason is the conditional check cannot be replaced and any assignment of a changeable function pointer would be ambiguous to which value polymorphic version would be replaced.
+A conditional check on a function cannot be replaced and any assignment of a changeable functions would be ambiguous to which value polymorphic version should be replaced.
+However, a function without any value polymorphism `if` condition can be `varies` allowing the function to be reassigned to a new function implementation that will assume to replace only a default non-conditional version (i.e. a version that does not contain value polymorphism).

 ````zax
 random final : (value : Integer)() = {